 - Spoon the berry sauce over the waffles and enjoy!

-- ** To make a gelatin egg: combine 1 TBSP gelatin with 1 TBSP cold water and stir vigorously until the gelatin dissolves, then add 2 TBSP boiling water and beat well (it should make a frothy type substance).
+- ** To make a gelatin egg: combine 1 TBSP gelatin with 1 tablespoon cold water and stir vigorously until the gelatin dissolves, then add 2 tablespoon boiling water and beat well (it should make a frothy type substance).

 - Nutritional values are an estimate and will vary depending on the exact ingredients used.

 - If you don't want to make the berry compote you don't have to.
 You can serve these waffles with whatever you prefer.

 - Store these waffles in the fridge in an air tight container for up to 5 days.